 Dare we say that Cyberpunk 2077 is a first-person shooter RPG?
 We dare.
 Though cutscenes and driving sometimes switch to third-person, Cyberpunk 2077 involves a lot of first-person shooting.
 With guns.
 Lots of guns.
 It's chaotic and fast-paced, but was less aggressive than, say, Doom.
 During a firefight in the opening moments of the demo, V, the main character, ducked and peeked around cover to spray a gang of organ scavengers with bullets from her automatic pistol.
 Like Destiny 2, numbers indicating damage dealt exploded with each landed shot—but enemies didn't feel like bullet sponges.
 We also love how agile V can be.

-We know that you have at least one teammate who helps you in combat.
-His name is Jackie and he's a real badass.
-He's a big, gruff Latino man who can handle his own in a gunfight.
+We know that you have at least one teammate: His name is Jackie and he's a real badass.
 During one boss fight, he picked up a car and used it as mobile cover.
 In another fight, he charged straight through a wall to tackle an especially tough enemy.
-He appears to be a main character and he accompanied us throughout the entire demo.
-It's not clear whether or not other party members can be recruited and swapped out.
+He appears to be a main character.

-Though there's supposedly quite a bit of variety in what abilities V has, in this demo she was an agile cyberninja.
+Though there's quite a bit of variety in what abilities V has, in the 2018 demo she was an agile cyberninja.
 She could run and slide to cover and also trigger a slow motion bullet-time mode.
 She also had a quick dash that let her burst in a specific direction.
 When bullet-time and this dash were combined, she could quickly flank enemies and deliver fatal killshots.